leslitagordita/docs/docs/platform/migrate-to-linode/migrate-a-lamp-website-to-linode/index.md

 ### Finish Setting Up Your Linode

-1. From your Linode, move the transferred Apache configuration files to the appropriate locations:
+1. From your Linode, move the transferred Apache configuration files to the appropriate locations, if they are not already there:

         cd ~
         sudo mv apache2.conf /etc/apache2